kedro-org/kedro-viz/docs/preview_nodes.md

 - Internal workflows or decision logic
 - Expected behaviour or outputs

+## How to create and configure node previews

+To learn how to add preview functions to your nodes, including detailed examples and configuration options, see the [Kedro documentation on preview functions](https://docs.kedro.org/en/stable/build/nodes/#how-to-add-preview-functions-to-nodes).

 ## Supported preview types in Kedro-Viz

 Kedro-Viz supports three preview types for nodes: